Mackinac Center for Public Policy: Positions

 The Center writes that its ideology is most accurately characterized as flowing from the "classical liberal tradition" of Milton Friedman and others: "socially tolerant, economically sophisticated, desiring little government intervention in either their personal or economic affairs."
 In a 2011 interview about the organization, one of its founders, Olson, said "Some will say the Mackinac Center is a Republican front" but that he disagreed.

 The Mackinac Center was involved in the effort to pass a right-to-work law in Michigan and has supported efforts in other states to expand right to work laws and workers' rights to not pay dues to a union they do not support.
 The Center also launched the website MyPayMySay.com to alert union members to their rights.

 Funding

 In 2022, the foundation's total revenue was $11.5 million, and its expenditures were $11.5 million, according to ProPublica.

-Between 2008 and 2013, the Mackinac Center received $2.4 million from DonorsTrust, a donor-advised fund used by conservative philanthropists, according to a liberal group called the Bridge Project.
+Between 2008 and 2013, the Mackinac Center received $2.4 million from DonorsTrust, a donor-advised fund used by conservatives.
+Conservative foundations and individuals use Donors Trust to pass money along to support their ideology.
 Donor-advised funds allow individuals, foundations and charities to give money anonymously.
-DonorsTrust has been used by the Koch family and other donors.
+DonorsTrust is used by the Koch family and other donors.
 The funding was for statehouse reporting and attendance at meetings of the American Legislative Exchange Council (ALEC).